sonusainier/ControlFloorAgent/README.md

  * Wrapper around critical XCUITest functions
  * Jpeg server

-## Patents

-Conceptually it is based on WebDriverAgent by Facebook, so their original [patent grant](PATENTS) applies.

 ## Third Party Sources

 CFA relies on ujsonin and nng, both of which are directly included in this project.